Navid200/xDrip/docs/Nightscout/Snapshots.md

 ![](./images/DiskChangeSnapshot.png)

 Select the snapshot.
 Make sure to change disk type to standard.
-By default, it is set to ballanced.
+By default, it is set to balanced.
 Click on select.
 ![](./images/SnapshotDiskType.png)

 Under firewall options, enable allow http traffic and allow https traffic.